 Personally, I like creating decks and doing larger read outs – it can take some time to do so, but I find they are more likely to live beyond a readout in that format.

 Keeping a deck/ readout template ready to rock can help save time too.”

 - Having stakeholders involved in the research sessions will help develop understanding before a more formal presentation

 - Larger presentations and read-outs can live beyond a write-up

 Why not start sharing findings with your audience as you go?
 Make it clear these are preliminary results and conclusions should not be drawn yet.
 It may seem a little scary but people love getting updates as they feel like they’re a part of the project, as opposed to waiting for the analysis to be complete.

 Then follow up at the end with a debrief and directions for future application of the findings.
-When this becomes part of a process, stakeholders and team members feel involved and informed.
+When this becomes part of a process, executives and team members feel involved and informed.
 You’ll even get less questions during the research as people know what to expect and trust you to give them the updates they want and need.

-Clearly, communication and involvement are key elements to making user testing work at a company level.
+Clearly, communication and involvement are key elements to making user research work at a company level.
 And that’s good news!
 People are interested in you and what you’re doing.
 If they aren’t, it’s because they don’t understand it yet and haven’t experienced the value UX provides.